 Designer and Manufacturer of Precision Springs Since 1939

 When dealing with large batch quantities, both mechanical and CNC machines are used to coil the springs.
 The picture shows a view from the front of a mechanical coiler.
-The link takes you to video of CNC machines.
+The link takes you to a video of CNC machines.

 The four large rollers on the front of the machine work in pairs and force the wire through the wire guide towards the coiling point as shown in the picture on the right.

-There are two grooved coiling points, one vertical and one horizontal from the right hand side of the machine which are positioned round a half round mandrel.
+There are two grooved coiling points, one vertical and one horizontal from the right hand side of the machine which is positioned round a half round mandrel.
 The four large wire feeders force the wire through the coiling points which in turn force the wire round the mandrel thus giving you the required spring coils.

 The number of coils can be adjusted by the amount of wire feed.
-The pitch spacing and the free length of the spring is governed by the spacing tool just visible on the right hand picture at the twenty past position.
+The pitch spacing and the free length of the spring are governed by the spacing tool just visible on the right hand picture at the twenty past position.
 When the spring coiling is completed, it is cut off by the cutting tool.